felixnorden/moppepojkar/documentation/product-backlog.md

 ### Adaptive Cruise Control

-As a user, I want the driven vehicle to automatically keep a safe distance from the vehicle in front, as to allow me to focus less on
+1. As a user, I want the driven vehicle to automatically keep a safe distance from the vehicle in front, as to allow me to focus more on the vehicle's lateral positioning

 ### Platooning